FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ## Create basic shapes

-You can easily create basic topological objects with the `make...()` methods from the Part module   *
+You can easily create basic topological objects with the `make...()` methods from the Part module:

 ```python